fishinwind/workshop/_sources/Classes/class-4.txt

 #. print out only the header and the entry for colorado in `states.tab`

-#. what is the (single-number) sum of all the incomes for `states.tab` with illiteracy rate:
+#. what is the (single-number) sum of all the incomes for `states.tab`

-    #. less than 0.1?

-    #. greater than 2?
+   with illiteracy rate less than 0.1? greater than 2?

 #. use NR to filter out the header from `lamina.bed` (hint: what is NR for the header?)